FredKSchott/snowpack/docs/08-guides.md

 ### HTM

-HTM is described as a "JSX alternative using [...]
+HTM is "a JSX alternative using [...]
 JSX-like syntax in plain JavaScript - no transpiler necessary."
 It has first-class support for Preact (built by the same team) but also works with React.

 https://www.pika.dev happily used HTM + Preact for many months before adding Babel and switching to React + TypeScript.